-- Teams can consist of students from different schools and/or grade levels. - Teams must have at least three students with at least one faculty member or adult mentor involved in the process.
-One student should be designated as the team leader/company CEO. - The role of the faculty member or adult advisor must be limited to educational and inspirational support.
+- Teams can consist of students from different schools and/or grade levels. - Teams must have at least three students with at least one faculty member or adult mentor involved in the process. - The role of the faculty member or adult advisor must be limited to educational and inspirational support.
 Actual construction of the vehicle, particularly in the complex electrical and software areas, must be completed by the students.
 Students will be questioned extensively by the judges on their role in designing and building the ROV. - Individuals from industry, businesses, research organizations, and/or government can act as mentors during the design and building process.
 The role of these individuals must be limited to technical guidance.
 Industry mentors should not participate in the actual construction of the vehicle. - Teams competing are discouraged from using complete, commercially available, off-theshelf, plug-and-play systems.
-Teams will not be disqualified from competing for using these types of systems, but the engineering evaluation and technical report score sheets will reflect MATE's efforts to discourage their use.
+Teams will not be disqualified from competing for using these types of systems, but the technical documentation and sales presentation score sheets will reflect MATE's efforts to discourage their use.